-Forty-five repeat breeder cows positive for subclinical endometritis by white side test were divided randomly into three groups.
-Group-I cows (LPS) were administered 100 μg of E. coli LPS (E. coli O26:B6, Sigma-Aldrich, USA) dispensed in 30 ml sterile phosphate buffered saline intrauterine once at estrus.
-Group-II cows (LI) were administered 1% Lugol's iodine in 30 ml of distilled water.
-Group-III cows (Control) were administered 30 ml sterile Phosphate Buffered Saline (PBS) intrauterine once at estrus.
-Haematological parameters such as Hb, TLC and DLC were studied before initiation of treatment and on the subsequent estrus and compared.
+Repeat breeder cows which were positive for SE (n = 45) by white side test were divided randomly into three groups.
+Group-I (LPS): Animals were administered with

+100 μg of E. coli LPS (E. coli O26:B6, Sigma-Aldrich, USA) dispensed in 30 ml sterile phosphate buffered saline (PBS) intrauterine once at estrus.
+Group-II (LI): Cows were administered with Lugol's iodine (1%) in 30 ml of distilled water intrauterine.
+Group-III (Control): Cows were administered with 30 ml sterile PBS intrauterine once at estrus.
+Haematological parameters such as haemoglobin (Hb), total leucocyte count (TLC) and differential leucocyte count (DLC) were studied before initiation of treatment and on the subsequent estrus.
 Al was done in the subsequent estrus in all the treated cows.
-Pregnancy verification was done 45th day post AI.
-The first service conception rate was evaluated in each group, statistically analysed and compared (Snedecor and Cochran, 1989).
+Pregnancy verification was done on 45th day post AI.
+The first service conception rate was evaluated in each group, statistically analysed using Fisher's Exact test and compared (Snedecor and Cochran, 1989).